chocolatey-community/chocolatey-package-requests/README.md

 If you are the current maintainer of the package then create a new request using "RFM - packagename".
 If you are not the current maintainer then please make sure you have read the [Package Triage Process](https://chocolatey.org/docs/package-triage-process#package-is-outdated) and follow the guidelines there.

+**NOTE**: Once a RFM request is accepted into the repository, any existing trusted status on chocolatey.org will be removed by the repository maintainers accepting the request.

 ### How To Create Packages for a Request

 * Determine there is a package you can pick up.